Almost 60 years later, Alabama lunch counter protesters are given some justice

 "They represent a time in the history of the State Board that must be acknowledged and never repeated," he wrote. "...I regret that it has taken 58 years to correct this injustice.
 I can only hope that this action will provide a modicum of comfort to the people affected."

-Lunch counter "sit-ins" were a form of non-violent activism that black Americans participated in during the Civil Rights era to protest racial segregation.
+Lunch counter "sit-ins" were a form of nonviolent activism that black Americans participated in to protest racial segregation.
 On February 25, 1960, Alabama State University students participated in such a protest at the Montgomery County Courthouse, and were disciplined days later by the Alabama State Board of Education.

 Richardson's letter noted that the punishments these students met were "improperly based on a lawful demonstration," and the four faculty members who were either terminated or forced out of their positions were done so with "no due process" and "without a substantial basis."